 YORKVILLE, Illinois (July 9, 2019) –

 The Kendall County Sheriff’s Office announces the launch of a program to help incarcerated individuals become successful now and in the future.
-Securus Technologies is providing the SecureView® Tablet at no cost to taxpayers or inmates.
+Securus Technologies is providing the SecureView® Tablet at no cost to taxpayers or incarcerated individuals.
 The Sheriff’s Office commissary program is funding this technology which features applications such as the phone, education, mental health, law library and job search.

-The Sheriff’s Office wanted to provide productive activities for the inmates that would keep them focused on positive goals as opposed to having them not be engaged and feeling negative about being in jail.
+The Sheriff’s Office wanted to provide productive activities for the incarcerated individuals that would keep them focused on positive goals as opposed to having them not be engaged and feeling negative about being in jail.
 Additionally, the Sheriff feels hopeful that the Tablet program will help improve the facility in the following ways such as:

 - A decrease in violence and tension